Salvoxia/immich-folder-album-creator/README.md

   -k, --insecure        Set to true to ignore SSL verification (default: False) -i IGNORE, --ignore IGNORE
                         A string containing a list of folders, sub-folder sequences or file names separated by ':' that will be ignored. (default: )
+  -m {CREATE,CLEANUP,DELETE_ALL}, --mode {CREATE,CLEANUP,DELETE_ALL}
+                        Mode for the script to run with.
+                        CREATE = Create albums based on folder names and provided arguments; CLEANUP = Create album nmaes based on current images and script arguments, but delete albums if they exist;
+                        DELETE_ALL = Delete all albums.
+                        If the mode is anything but CREATE, --unattended does not have any effect.
+                        (default: CREATE)
 ```

 __Plain example without optional arguments:__